bswtsermons/openlp-convert/README.md

 ### Prerequisites

 You'll need a copy of Java 8 installed on your host.
+You'll also need to clone the [openlyricj](https://github.com/bswtsermons/openlyricj) repo in the same directory as this one.

 ## Deployment